Church of the Holy Polish Brothers Martyrs, Bydgoszcz: Architecture

 Beneath the masts rests the base of the bell tower, topped with a Greek cross.

 Ceramic bas-reliefs were used to adorn the facade and its interiors.

 The surface of the edifice is 3260 sqm and the main church nave area, (1454 sqm), equals Bydgoszcz Basilica's.
 The bell tower is 29.5 m high, limited to 30m due to the proximity of the airport approach path.
 The church can accommodate up to 4,000 people.

-In its shape, the Holy Polish Brothers Martyrs church shows similitudes with another Taraszkiewicz's work, "Our Lady Queen of the Rosary Church" in Przymorze disctrict of Gdańsk, built in 1971.
+In its shape, the Holy Polish Brothers Martyrs church shows similitudes with another Taraszkiewicz's work, "Our Lady Queen of the Rosary Church" in Przymorze district of Gdańsk, built in 1971.